-Academic Performance Requirements
+7.1 Academic Performance Requirements

 Course Grade Requirement: A course is satisfactorily completed if a grade from A+ to B- is obtained.
-Up to one C+, C, or C- can be counted toward the degree requirements.
-A grade of D or F or a second grade below B- results in probation.
-A second D or F, or a third grade below B- typically results in termination from the program.
+Only one C+, C, or C- can be counted toward the degree requirements.
+A grade of D or F, or a second grade below B- results in probation.
+A second D or F, or a third grade below B-, typically results in termination from the program.
 Any exceptions are rare and must be approved in writing by both the student's advisor and the Director of Education.

-Audit Courses
+7.2 Audit Courses